mag-galaxy/Compiler/Final Project/README.md

 ### Code Description
 + Language: C, Lex, Yacc
 + fp.l for tokenizing input
-+ fp.y for building an AST, then traverse the AST and do the action
++ fp.y for building an AST, then traverse the AST and do the action (drawing help you understand AST better!)

 ### Finished